controesempio/Privacy-Share-Buttons/privacy-share-buttons/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the configuration page of the plugins to choose which buttons to show (and where)

-The buttons rendering could work very badly depending on your theme's CSS.
-I'm not very good at this, so if you can come up with a nicer way to show the buttons, I'll be glad to include it.
-If the buttons looks like half hidden on your theme, try adding these lines to your CSS:

-.post {overflow: visible;}
-.entry-content {overflow: visible;}

 == Changelog ==

 = 0.3 =